tytydraco/yessleep/out/When_I_was_sixteen_someone_was_editing_my_life_After_living_out_my_junior_prom_10_times_I_started_to_wake_to_a_world_which_was_not_mine.md

 Before the doors on the other side of the corridor were flying open, and April Lucas was stumbling forwards.
 April was one of the quiet kids, usually keeping to herself and barely making eye contact with anyone.
 I found myself panic-stricken as the girl took long strides toward me before situating herself three inches from my face.
 “Tell them to stop,” she whispered in a cry.
 The girl tugged violently at her hair, her wild eyes barely meeting mine, instead lost elsewhere.
 “Tell them to stop!”

-Something strange popped up in front of my eyes, suddenly, a tangle of words barely registered in my mind before I blinked and they were gone.
+Something strange popped up in front of my eyes, suddenly, a tangle of words barely registering in my mind before I blinked and they were gone.

 But the words I had seen were suddenly in my mouth.